 Or could it be more a case of the increased hp allowing these engines to run at (aircraft terms here) 75% power more of their life than at 100%?

-We finally realized that the 1967 R60/2 was so bad that by 1971 we wouldn’t take one on trade.
+We finally realized that the 1967, R60/2 was so bad that by 1971 we wouldn’t take one on trade.
 I parted out several of them.
 Many didn’t get 25 k on a top or bottom end.
-I have seen many not even reach the warranty of 6000 miles before the bottom end was out.
-I used Roy Reynolds, in Salt Lake City, to do my crank work and even he got discouraged.
-I tried Flanders and they didn’t have good quality control.
+I had seen many not even reach the warranty of 6000 miles before the bottom end was out.
+I used Roy Reynolds, in Salt Lake City, to do my crank work, and even he got discouraged.
+I tried Flanders, and they didn’t have good quality control.
 One block was full of sand when I got it back.
 Reynolds was the best west of the Rockies.
-I built a special box for a lower end and it was reusable.
+I built a special box for a lower end, and it was reusable.
 It made continuous trips back and forth for a few years.
-Once I had 3 new cranks from BMW and 2 weren’t made correctly and had to be rebuilt before
+Once, I had 3 new cranks from BMW, and 2 weren’t made correctly and had to be rebuilt before I could use them.

 Summary of the comparison of the R60/2 and the R69S BMW Motorcycle